devleandroh/Devleandroh/README.md

 <h1 align="center"> 👋 I'm Leandro Santos </h1>
 <h3 align="center">My passion is to learn new things about technology every day.</h3>

-- I'm 36 years old, and I'm from BH - MG.
-I'm in a career transition.
+- I'm in a career transition.
 I'm a Software Engineering and Big Data student.

 - 🔭 I’m currently working on **Protheus e SQL Server**